ShogunPanda/fastify-http-errors-enhanced/README.md

 - `hideUnhandledErrors`: If to hide unhandled server errors or returning to the client including stack information.
 Default is to hide errors when `NODE_ENV` environment variable is `production`.
 - `convertValidationErrors`: Convert validation errors to a structured human readable object.
 Default is `true`.
+- `convertResponsesValidationErrors`: Convert response validation errors to a structured human readable object.
+Default is to enable when `NODE_ENV` environment variable is different from `production`.

 Once registered, the server will use the plugin handlers for all errors (basically, both `setErrorHandler` and `setNotFoundHandler` are called).